brainstormforce/header-footer-elementor/README.md

 2. After the template is ready, assign it to be a header or footer replacement.

 ## Changelog ##

+### 1.1.3 ###
+- Fix: Flush permalinks on plugin update to Elementor error when trying to edit the Header/Footer.

 ### 1.1.2 ###
 - Fix: Depracated function warning from Elementor's method `\Elementor\Post_CSS_File`